jobinthompu/NiFi-Spark-Feeding-Data-to-Spark-Streaming/README.md

 ```
 ![alt tag](https://github.com/jobinthompu/NiFi-Spark-Feeding-Data-to-Spark-Streaming/blob/master/resources/images/Zeppelin_Final.jpg)

-* Too Lazy to create flow??? download my flow template [here] ( https://github.com/jobinthompu/NiFi-Storm-Integration/blob/master/resources/templates/Storm_NiFi_Phoenix.xml)
+* Too Lazy to create flow??? download my flow template [here] (https://github.com/jobinthompu/NiFi-Spark-Feeding-Data-to-Spark-Streaming/blob/master/resources/templates/Spark_NiFi_Phoenix.xml)

 #### This completes the tutorial,  You have successfully:

 * Installed and Configured HDF 2.0 on your HDP-2.5 Sandbox.
 * Created a Data flow to pull logs and then to Parse it and make it available on a Site-to-site enabled NiFi port.
-* Created a Storm topology to consume data from NiFi via Site-to-Site and Ingest it to Hbase via Phoenix.
+* Created a Spark Application to consume data from NiFi via Site-to-Site and Ingest it to Hbase via Phoenix.
-* (Directly Ingested Data to Phoenix with PutSQL Processor in NiFi with out using Storm)
+* (Directly Ingested Data to Phoenix with PutSQL Processor in NiFi with out using Spark)
 * Viewed the Ingested data from Phoenix command line and Zeppelin